bcyrill/anonymizer_guardrail/README.md

 (`services/fake_llm/rules.example.yaml` by default; `--rules PATH` overrides), which is what makes the test recipes deterministic.
 See `services/fake_llm/README.md` for the rules schema.

+The same auto-start pattern applies to the privacy-filter inference
+service: when `DETECTOR_MODE` includes `privacy_filter` and the backend is set to `service` (`--privacy-filter-backend service`, or the matching menu choice), the launcher starts a `privacy-filter-service` container on the same shared network, mounts the shared `anonymizer-hf-cache` volume so the model isn't re-downloaded if you've used the `pf` guardrail flavour before, waits for `/health` to flip to `ok` (which can take minutes on a cold runtime-download image), and points the guardrail at `http://privacy-filter-service:8001`.
+Use this on top of the slim guardrail image to avoid baking torch + the model into the guardrail.
+See `services/privacy_filter/README.md` for the API contract.

 ### Image flavours